FarmRadioHangar/telebot-rpi/README.md

   * `ssh pi@earthpi.local`
   * `ssh pi@windpi.local`
   * `ssh pi@firepi.local`
-4. Fork and clone the Telebot-rpi repository https://github.com/FarmRadioHangar/telebot-rpi
+4. Fork and clone the Telebot-rpi repository: https://github.com/FarmRadioHangar/telebot-rpi
-5. Run `npm install` to install the dependencies
+5. Run `npm install` to install the dependencies.
-6. Follow the instructions relevant to your group in skeleton.js for the assignment Create some cool routines on our rpi that will be executed via your bot command using these keywords:
+6. Follow the instructions relevant to your group in skeleton.js for the assignment.
+Create some cool routines on our rpi that will be executed via your bot command using these keywords:
   * __photo__: Take a photo from a webcam.
   * __display__: Flash some text on our [display-o-tron hat](https://github.com/jorisvervuurt/JVSDisplayOTron).
   * __say__: Synthesize some text2speech into an audio file and play it on a speaker.
   * __led__: Turn some LED colors on or off
   * Play an incoming telegram voice message or audio file on a speaker.

-7. To test your implemention `npm start`
+7. To test your implemention, run `npm start`.

 ## Libraries we will be using: